MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Koozer.md

 The enemy flies up and down in a wave-like behavior.
 #### Bounce Fly
 The enemy flies by doing timed jumps in midair.
 Jump direction is based on the player's position.
+#### Up and Down Hard
+The enemy flies up and down without friction.